Sliding or Swing Wooden Driveway Gates

 How Are Wooden Gates Made?

-It is possible for a competent DIY woodworker with the right tools to build their own gates, but we don’t recommend it.
-Driveway gates must be strong enough for gate automation motors to be mounted to them safely.
+A competent DIY woodworker with the right tools could build their own gates, but we don’t recommend it.
+Gate automation motors must be safely mounted to electric driveway gates so they need to be strong.
 They must resist the weather as much as possible and they should look right at the front of your property.

-There are so many ways that gate design and assembly can affect the weatherproofing of a gate.
-It is also possible to design gates that don’t allow water to drain off them well.
+There are so many ways that gate design and assembly affects the weatherproofing of a gate.
+It is even possible to design gates that don’t allow water to drain off them well.
 Some even trap water which will accelerate their decay.

-As an example, well designed wooden gates have a top rail installed over the exposed cut surface of vertical gate uprights.
-Without this protective element, water will fall onto the exposed cut grain of the wood and penetrate into it much faster.
-But a top rail design needs to allow water to run off it.
+As an example, well-designed wooden gates have a top rail installed over the exposed cut surface of vertical gate uprights.
+Without this protective element, water will fall onto the exposed cut grain of the wood and penetrate it much faster.
+But the design of a top rail must allow water to run off it.
 This means that the centre of the capping needs to be higher than the edges.

 For these reasons and many more, buying wooden gates from a gate manufacturer is nearly always the best choice.
-However, buying from the right gate manufacturer is also essential as gates can be mass produced and badly stored.
+However, buying from the right gate manufacturer is also essential as many gates are mass-produced and stored badly.

-A good gate installer will have the experience of dealing with many gate manufacturers.
-This means that they should know who is best for designing and building the type of wooden gates you want.
+A good gate installer will be experienced in dealing with gate manufacturers.
+This means that they should know who is best to design and build the wooden gates you want.